-PART D - Prescription Drug Coverage Medicare Part D provides prescription drug coverage and helps pay for prescription drugs that you use at home, plus insulin supplies and some vaccines.
+A B D C PART D - Prescription Drug Coverage Medicare Part D provides prescription drug coverage and helps pay for prescription drugs that you use at home, plus insulin supplies and some vaccines.
 To get this coverage, you must enroll in a private Part D drug plan or in a Medicare Advantage plan that includes Part D coverage (see page 6).
-Enrollment in Part D is voluntary, but you must be enrolled in Part A or B to be eligible.
+Enrollment in Part D is voluntary, but you must be enrolled in Part A and B to be eligible.
 A monthly premium for Medicare Part D applies based on your income and plan.
-Costs vary depending on the plan, but most beneficiaries who enroll as soon as possible can expect to pay about \$33 a month and a maximum annual deductible of \$480 in 2022.
-Other costs include co-pays for medicine and an expensive "donut hole" in coverage (see below).
-4 CATASTROPHIC DEDUCTIBLE INITIAL COVERAGE COVERAGE GAP COVERAGE In the coverage gap, you pay Your plan pays for a portion of each drug, and you pay the other portion, 25% of the plan's cost for You pay the greater of 5%You pay the full cost of your which is either a co-payment (set by drugs.
-This stage is similar to the coinsurance or \$3.60 (for drugs up to the amount of the the plan) or coinsurance (25%). initial coverage zone; the only generic medications) and \$8.95 difference being you pay the flat This stage ends when the amount standard deductible - \$480 in (for brand-name drugs) spent by you and your plan reaches 25% as opposed to either 2022 - before the plan starts co-payment.
-You remain in this the initial coverage limit set by co-payment or 25%.
-You leave paying. stage until the end of the plan Medicare for that year. this stage once your total year when the cycle restarts.
-In 2022, that limit is \$4,430.
-Your out-of-pocket cost on covered monthly premium payments do not drugs (not including premiums) count toward reaching that limit. reaches \$7,050.
+Costs vary depending on the plan, but most beneficiaries who enroll as soon as possible can expect to pay about \$33 a month and a maximum annual deductible of \$505 in 2023.
+Other costs include co-pays for medicine and an coverage gap in coverage (see below).

-PART C - Medicare Advantage Plans Medicare Advantage plans, or Medicare Part C, are provided by private HMOs/PPOs and cover all Part A and B services, except hospice (you maintain coverage for hospice under original Medicare).
+-A-B-D-C PART C - Medicare Advantage Plans Medicare Advantage plans, or Medicare Part C, are provided by private HMOs/PPOs and cover all Part A and B services, except hospice (you maintain coverage for hospice under original Medicare).
 Most Medicare Part C plans include prescription drug coverage (Part D) and some cover vision, hearing, dental and wellness programs.
 A Medicare Advantage plan forms a contract with Medicare, and thus becomes your primary insurance.
-Most advantage plans will replace the 80/20% coinsurance structure with a fixed co-payment structure, or fixed dollar amounts, when most services are rendered.
+Most advantage plans will replace the 80/20% coinsurance structure with a fixed co-payment structure, or fixed dollar amount, when most services are rendered.
 Some Medicare Advantage plans offer additional items or services, such as extra hospital days or coverage when traveling overseas.
 To qualify for a Medicare Advantage plan, you must already be enrolled in Parts A and B. Premiums and co-pays still apply, in addition to your Plan B premiums.
-Deductibles, co-payments and coinsurance amounts vary by plan, and there are increased costs for going out of network.
-The 2022 max out-of-pocket costs for Medicare Advantage plans is \$7,550 and out of network is \$11,300.
-TAKE NOTE You are only guaranteed the right to buy a Medigap policy during the six-month period in which you are eligible for Medicare and can sign up for part B (including during the Special Enrollment period, see page 7).
+Deductibles, copayments and coinsurance amounts vary by plan, and there are increased costs for going out of network.
+The 2023 max out-of-pocket costs for Medicare Advantage plans is \$8,300 and out of network is \$12,450.
+TAKE NOTE You are only guaranteed the right to buy a Medigap policy during a six-month window that opens during your initial Medicare Part B enrollment. (including during the special enrollment period, see page 7).
 Because of that timeline, it can be difficult to switch back from a Medicare Advantage plan to a Medigap policy in the case of a major health issue.
 This may come into play because traditional Medicare allows you to see any doctor that accepts Medicare, while Medicare Advantage limits you to their network of available doctors.